Why Redwood Christian Schools?

 Redwood Christian Schools was founded in the S.F.
 Bay Area in 1970 as an interdenominational home mission work.

 From the first year with 69 students, we now serve over 700 students in grades TK-12.
-More than 60 students are enrolled in AAP, a program designed to assist children with specific learning disabilities and other challenges that prevent them from functioning in our regular program.
-Located in the East Bay Area, 25 miles southeast of San Francisco, RCS currently has two campuses: in Castro Valley for children in grades K-5 and the other in San Lorenzo for students in grades 6-12.
+Located in the East Bay Area, 25 miles southeast of San Francisco, RCS currently has two campuses: in Castro Valley for children in grades TK-5 and the other in San Lorenzo for students in grades 6-12.
 We have maintained our identity through the years as an interdenominational Christ-centered school serving families from more than 130 churches representing more than 30 Christian denominations.

 This home mission work continues to be alive in Jesus Christ as we pursue the vision the Lord gave to our founders.